-Step 3: Felt it: This part takes patience, but not too much.. about 10-15 minutes.
+- Felt it: This part takes patience, but not too much… only about 10-15 minutes.

-- repeat for 10-15 minutes running it under cold then hot water.
-I usually have a bowl of each then dip and scrub, dip and scrub…
+Run the wrapped soap under hot water, then scrub!
+Run the wrapped soap under cold water, then scrub!
+Repeat for 10-15 minutes running it under cold then hot water.
+I usually have a bowl of each then dip and scrub, dip and scrub.

 You will notice a lot of lather building up which will wash away with the cold water rinse.
 If you are going to be felting multiple bars, I highly recommend wearing some rubber gloves to protect your hands from overexposure to water (unless you’re really into prune fingers that, but you shouldn’t be… over-saturated skin cuts very easily!)

 A felted bar can take between 1-2 days to dry out.
 It just depends on how thickly you wrapped the wool around the soap.